PandelisZ/fall-2016/communities/edinburgh-compsoc/community-assessment.md

 Topics and societies of extended or overlapping interests are described below:
 ####EUSA Societies:

-o	**Engineering Innovation Society** – Started September 2016 and have no official information I could find about what exactly they actually do.
+ - **Engineering Innovation Society** – Started September 2016 and have no official information I could find about what exactly they actually do.
 Unconfirmed suggestions are that they are about ideation but how that is implemented is unclear.
-Potential overlapping interests with technology and hackathons but
+Potential overlapping interests with technology and hackathons but ....

-o	**Edinburgh University Young Scientific Researchers Association (EUYSRA)** – Society that “is an acting catalyst for undergraduate scientific innovation and research development.
+ - **Edinburgh University Young Scientific Researchers Association (EUYSRA)** – Society that “is an acting catalyst for undergraduate scientific innovation and research development.
 EUYSRA encourages undergraduates of science related degrees to pursue and develop original and independent research, through working as members of teams consisting of people of similar academic backgrounds with the possibilities of cross departmental cooperation, thereby allowing valuable skills and appreciations for scientific research to be gained.
 The way this differs from a regular assigned lab to be performed for a course is that the members develop and dictate the terms of their own experiments by pursuing team generated ideas.
 Through the brainstorming and development of experimental ideas as members of teams (usually formed within a department), templates for small scale scientific research experiments become formed, which are then presented to the research committee who evaluate whether or not to proceed with the research having considered the cost and time to be spent on each project.
 If acknowledged by the research committee, a team will be allocated to one of the many laboratories available to the society.
 Whilst under the supervision of a lab supervisor, the teams will learn about research conduct, presentation and discussion of experimental results (which later become published on the society web page).”
 So theoretically CompSoc cannot therefore cannot run the same format, but otherwise are safe.

-o	**Engineering Society** – Could theoretically overlap interests but only in practice run a pub crawl and Engineering Ball, and focus more on chemical and mechanical engineering than electronics or computing.
+ - **Engineering Society** – Could theoretically overlap interests but only in practice run a pub crawl and Engineering Ball, and focus more on chemical and mechanical engineering than electronics or computing.

-o	**MathSoc** – Many computer science students are members of both societies, although MathSoc are considerably more multidisciplinary and diverse in their membership.
+ - **MathSoc** – Many computer science students are members of both societies, although MathSoc are considerably more multidisciplinary and diverse in their membership.
 They have an informal social rivalry and theoretically provide competition for sponsorship from sponsors interested in supporting analytical students, but as their activities are primarily focussed on socialising, there has never been any conflict for CompSoc to run or support maths topics or events.

-o	**SynBio Society** – Synthetic biology might not appear to be an area of overlapping interest for CompSoc but many SynBio members are also CompSoc as they require computer science skills and knowledge to enter a team into the annual iGEM competition and their “About” page and recruiting explicitly targets with the phrase “Computer scientist, how would you model such a system?”.
+ - **SynBio Society** – Synthetic biology might not appear to be an area of overlapping interest for CompSoc but many SynBio members are also CompSoc as they require computer science skills and knowledge to enter a team into the annual iGEM competition and their “About” page and recruiting explicitly targets with the phrase “Computer scientist, how would you model such a system?”.
 Cooperative overlap though, with them offering to give interesting talks on computing in synthetic biology to recruit members.

-o	**Cognitive Science Society** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **Cognitive Science Society** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**LangSoc** - Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **LangSoc** - Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**CreateSoc** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **CreateSoc** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**Games Development Society** – Currently in rebooted form after slowly dissipating in recent years.
+ - **Games Development Society** – Currently in rebooted form after slowly dissipating in recent years.
 It is being run by CompSoc members and are very interested in collaboration.
 I believ they did seek and receive CompSoc approval to EUSA for forming an independent society with overlap, and so CompSoc should consult them before doing things with Games Development.

-o	**Design Society** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **Design Society** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**Society for Quantitative Research** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **Society for Quantitative Research** – Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**Entrepreneurship Society** - Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.
+ - **Entrepreneurship Society** - Exist, for topics of potential overlapping interest but have never interacted with CompSoc previously that I could discover.

-o	**GameSoc** - Exist and have done a few collaborative social events in the past but sporadically as GameSoc are more socially-oriented.
+ - **GameSoc** - Exist and have done a few collaborative social events in the past but sporadically as GameSoc are more socially-oriented.

 ####Non-EUSA Societies:

-o	**Hoppers** – Women in Informatics.
-Career events, lab lunches, etc. An informal group. o	[**Tardis**](https://wiki.tardis.ed.ac.uk/index.php/Main_Page) – "The Tardis Project is a computing facility, run and maintained by students of The University of Edinburgh.
+ - **Hoppers** – Women in Informatics.
+Career events, lab lunches, etc. An informal group.

+ - [**Tardis**](https://wiki.tardis.ed.ac.uk/index.php/Main_Page) – "The Tardis Project is a computing facility, run and maintained by students of The University of Edinburgh.
 It was one of the first such projects of its kind, founded in 1987 by the School of Informatics (previously Department of Computer Science) and is still held in high regard.
 Tardis provides services to members of the University, such as web hosting and mail access.
-One of the Tardis Project's main aims is to allow students at the university to be involved in running a large computing system, and learn the experience required to design, build and maintain such a system." o	**Machine Learning Society** – Not officially registered with EUSA, despite an application rejected by CompSoc last year, but still holds occasional meetings and a Facebook group, consistently made of post-graduate students who felt that CompSoc was more for undergraduates, and not sufficiently specialised enough for their interests.
-Showed no interest in becoming a SIG. o	**British Computing Society local chapter** - So we don't have a local student chapter here in Edinburgh but the BCS got in touch with CompSoc over summer to ask if we were interested in becoming one but the decision was made that it wasn't in CompSoc's interests to do so. o	**After Hours Electronics Club** - School of Engineering Electrical and Electronics lecturer and legend Martin Reekie runs an out of hours 'club' in which members have access to the elctronics lab and equipment and staff supervision and support as long as you are not working on coursework.
+One of the Tardis Project's main aims is to allow students at the university to be involved in running a large computing system, and learn the experience required to design, build and maintain such a system."

+ - **Machine Learning Society** – Not officially registered with EUSA, despite an application rejected by CompSoc last year, but still holds occasional meetings and a Facebook group, consistently made of post-graduate students who felt that CompSoc was more for undergraduates, and not sufficiently specialised enough for their interests.
+Showed no interest in becoming a SIG.

+ - **British Computing Society local chapter** - So we don't have a local student chapter here in Edinburgh but the BCS got in touch with CompSoc over summer to ask if we were interested in becoming one but the decision was made that it wasn't in CompSoc's interests to do so.

+ - **After Hours Electronics Club** - School of Engineering Electrical and Electronics lecturer and legend Martin Reekie runs an out of hours 'club' in which members have access to the elctronics lab and equipment and staff supervision and support as long as you are not working on coursework.
 However because of logistics and insurance the club is limited to about 30 members, and so are chosen by Reekie on a case by case basis.
-Currently has no Informatics student members, only Engineering students, in part because it hasn't been advertised to them (although I confirmed they are welcome to join) and also because it is based at King's Buildings which Informatics students think is far away. o	**Robotics Society** – Nearly every couple of years someone attempts to make a robotics society but each time insufficient momentum and unclear goals mean it never really gets further than an initial meeting.
+Currently has no Informatics student members, only Engineering students, in part because it hasn't been advertised to them (although I confirmed they are welcome to join) and also because it is based at King's Buildings which Informatics students think is far away.

+ - **Robotics Society** – Nearly every couple of years someone attempts to make a robotics society but each time insufficient momentum and unclear goals mean it never really gets further than an initial meeting.
 Interestingly, these attempts are normally either made and advertised to electronics and electrical engineering students only OR informatics students only and I could find no evidence of a group in either department ever attempting communicating to another, perhaps unaware of their existence?
-No attempts appear to be currently active but one (engineering students) was made last academic year (2015/2016). o	**Entrepreneurship Club (eClub)** – University School of Business club running regular talks on a Monday night from guest speakers ranging widely in content.
+No attempts appear to be currently active but one (engineering students) was made last academic year (2015/2016).

+ - **Entrepreneurship Club (eClub)** – University School of Business club running regular talks on a Monday night from guest speakers ranging widely in content.
 Membership is free and open to anyone, taking mostly the form of a newsletter and simply attending events.
 Have a huge network and useful and enthusiastic staff.
 CompSoc may have worked with them in the past?

 ####CompSoc SIGs:

-o	**CyberSecurity SIG** – Started this month (October 2016) for the first time after EUSA approached the committee about a request to create a new society.
-CompSoc rejected the society application on the premise that the organisers had never approached CompSoc to investigate the possibility of further internal support for the topic and so a SIG was created as a compromise. o	**HackSIG** – Founded April 2016 to enable more dedicated support for hackathons o	**WebSIG** – Founded with the aim to be supporting and developing [the official CompSoc website](http://comp-soc.com/ ), working closely with Tardis who host and maintain the site.
+ - **CyberSecurity SIG** – Started this month (October 2016) for the first time after EUSA approached the committee about a request to create a new society.
+CompSoc rejected the society application on the premise that the organisers had never approached CompSoc to investigate the possibility of further internal support for the topic and so a SIG was created as a compromise.
+ - **HackSIG** – Founded April 2016 to enable more dedicated support for hackathons.
+I'm the President (a role also known as HackSec)!
+Currently looking to run one small hackathon in January with ARM and the IET to help Informatics students build their electronics skills, and then HackTheBurgh hackathon plan in March with MLH.

+ - **WebSIG** – Founded with the aim to be supporting and developing [the official CompSoc website](http://comp-soc.com/ ), working closely with Tardis who host and maintain the site.

 I have to admit, I had absolutely no idea that half of these societies existed until now, nor could I find in the short space of this week what several of them even do but will be investigating further (so watch this space for further updates).
 I was considering making some kind of open sourced Venn diagram or survey to make one from so that I could invite committees and/or members of all the relevant societies to fill topics or keywords for their society bubble and see where we overlap specifically?